stefanos1290/Navigation-Crash/README.md

 - Supply clean, readable automated testing
   - Definitely unit and potentially other test layers you consider useful
 - Supply build / make / run instructions if required
+- Preferably, provide the code in a Git repository

 ## The exercise